near/NEPs/specs/Standards/NonFungibleToken/Metadata.md

 ## Summary

 An interface for a non-fungible token's metadata.
 The goal is to keep the metadata future-proof as well as lightweight.
-This will be important to dApps needing additional information about an FT's properties, and broadly compatible with other token standards such that the [NEAR Rainbow Bridge](https://near.org/blog/eth-near-rainbow-bridge/) can move tokens between chains.
+This will be important to dApps needing additional information about an NFT's properties, and broadly compatible with other token standards such that the [NEAR Rainbow Bridge](https://near.org/blog/eth-near-rainbow-bridge/) can move tokens between chains.

 ## Motivation